greninger-lab/revica-strm/README.md

-	--p				The minimum covered percent by the reads for the initial refernce to be considered (default 60) --dedup				Deduplicated reads using picard before consensus genome assembly --sample			Subsample reads to a fraction or a number --help				Displays help message
+	--p				The minimum covered percent by the reads for the initial refernce to be considered (default 60) --dedup				Deduplicated reads using picard before consensus genome assembly --sample			Subsample reads to a fraction or a number --mpxv				Consensus genome assembly for Monkeypox virus using reference NC_063383.1 --help				Displays help message

 ## Usage notes